Preventing This Danger in Your Workplace

 The risk assessment should also identify which employees are most at risk.
 Who handles sharps the most during their daily routine and which employees are vulnerable to disease due to lowered immune systems.

 Then, once the risks have been identified, the next step is to determine the measures that should be taken to avoid these injuries.
-This could include personal protective equipment, correct sharps storage and different procedures to prevent the manual handling of sharps.
+This could include personal protective equipment (PPE), correct sharps storage and different procedures to prevent the manual handling of sharps.

 What steps can you take in order to prevent the risk of SHARPS injuries in your workplace?
 The first step is to design appropriate work processes, systems and engineering controls that will make handling SHARPS safer.
 For example, you can control the exposure by having a clinical waste policy that will include safe storage, collection, final disposal and transport of waste.

-If there is no way to control the exposure, you can provide suitable personal protective equipment for the handling of sharps.
-However the priority should be on eliminating and controlling the risk.
+If there is no way to control the exposure, you can provide suitable PPE for the handling of SHARPS.
+However, the priority should be on eliminating and controlling the risk.

 Once a sharp has been used, there should be an appropriate sharps disposal bin available.
 These types of systems are designed to enclose the SHARPS and make them safe for handling after use.
 If these systems are filled with used sharps, they should be disposed of by incineration to prevent infection of waste disposal workers.

 When it comes to working in the refuse and recycling collection industry, employees should know that if they find a needle or a syringe in a public place, they should never touch it.
 They should contact the local authorities so that the needle can be disposed of safely.

 SHARP tips that you should keep in mind